annie0sc/gdp-happy-health/Design_UI_and_Themes/README.md

 # Project Timeline
 # Deliverables
+## Action Items for Friday, /0911/2020
+- Descriptions for Fonts, Icons and CSS Frameworks identified
+- Research on the prototying tool and principles
+- Start the implementations using the CSS Framework
+- Research on browser compatibility and know more on Web Accessability standards
+- Identify the challanges that come along with Mobile(iOS and Android) and Web platforms

 # Time, Cost and Schedule Management
 ## Time
 The schedule for the project to reach completion.